Generalized equipartition method from an arbitrary viewing angle: Minimal energy

 Fig.~\ref{fig:dist2} depicts the distribution of the normalized energy, $e(r,\Gamma,\theta)$ (Eq.~\ref{eq:E2}) in the $(\Gamma,\theta)$ plane for different $\beta_{\rm eq,N}$ under the condition of Eq.~\eqref{eq:r}.
 The locus of the minimal energy is given by Eq.~\eqref{eq:dop_result} or approximately described by solving Eq.~\eqref{eq:theta} for $\theta$:

-This locus is divided into on and off-axis branches as we have discussed.
+As we have discussed, this locus is divided into on and off-axis branches.
 The Lorentz factor of the off-axis branch is always larger than that of the on-axis one (see Eq.~\ref{eq:on/off}).
 Interestingly, a source interpreted as a Newtonian emitter with $\beta_{\rm eq,N}\lesssim1$ can be a relativistic one viewed off-axis (see also the right panel of Fig.~\ref{fig:dist2}).
-While more energy is required for the relativistic off-axis configuration there are situations in which this is not a problem and the off-axis solution is the right one.
+While more energy is required for the relativistic off-axis configuration, there are situations where this is not a problem, and the off-axis solution is the right one.